bronsonavila/complete-ruby-on-rails-developer-course-outline/README.md

   say_something greeting  # Prints "Hello World" (without a newline) and returns `nil`.
   ```

-- Run a Ruby file (any file with an `.rb` extension) by running `ruby <file_name>.rb`.
+- Run a Ruby file (any file with a `.rb` extension) by running `ruby <file_name>.rb`.

 - Quickly access an interactive Ruby environment by running `irb` in your terminal.

 #### Strings

-- Strings can be set with either single or double quotation marks: `'John'` or `"John"`.

-- String interpolation is only possible when using double quotation marks:
+- Strings can be set with either single or double quotation marks, but string interpolation is only possible when using double quotation marks:

   ```ruby
   first_name = 'John'